althea-yuquan-chen/social-network--human-bot-detection/README.md

 # Social Network Human/Bot Detection

-Binary classification of Twitter/Weibo accounts as **human** or **bot**, built for the [1st Social Collective Intelligence Algorithm Competition (赛题一)]().
+Binary classification of Twitter/Weibo accounts as **human** or **bot**, built for the [1st Social Collective Intelligence Algorithm Competition (track 1)]().
 Two modelling approaches are implemented: a gradient boosting classifier on structured profile features, and a BERT-based transformer on account descriptions.

 ---